 Selling your current home and buying a new house can be daunting, but if you need to change your location, it might be the necessary move to make.
 Many homeowners are looking to sell their home at the same time as buying a new house, which can put pressure on the timeframe of the sale and the expected sale amount.
 The slowing housing market can make selling a challenge.

 Key steps include financial planning and finding the right estate agent.
 Take stock of your current mortgage situation and work out, ideally with an experienced financial advisor, how much extra money you are willing to invest.
-You should also take time to prepare an approximate budget that includes estate agent fees and other costs and fees related to your move.
+You should also take time to prepare an approximate budget that includes estate agent fees, stamp duty and other costs and fees related to your move.
 Other cost factors that might be applicable to your move can include, arrangement fees, valuation fees, survey fees, stamp duty, conveyancing costs, land registry fees, removal fees and hidden costs of new equipment and upgrading the property you are moving to.

 Looking for a rental property to bridge the gap between selling and buying can be worthwhile to reduce stress levels, however, it will add to the overall cost of the move.